 Conserving the Milgis Ecosystem

-The trust was founded in 2004 in order to protect the wildlife, habitat and pastoral people’s way of life, in this stunning and very remote part of northern Kenya.
+The trust was founded in 2004 in order to protect the wildlife, habitat and pastoral people’s way of life, in this stunning and very remote part of Northern Kenya.
 Our mandate is to pave the way for a fully restored ecosystem, shared by people and wildlife alike.
-Poaching, deforestation and degradation of land are the main challenges facing flora and fauna in the area.
-We believe that wildlife and pastoral peoples can live peacefully together without borders, as they have done for so long.
-The majority of wildlife in the world is living behind fences - it is our priority to ensure that this does not happen.
-Experience has taught us that the most effective way to conserve is by dealing directly with the communities.
-The incentive for communities to conserve materializes in the form of education, health, water, security and veterinary projects implemented by the trust.
-These projects are mostly a direct result of ecotourism.
-Therefore, giving the wildlife a very high value in the eyes of the communities!!
-However, you cannot implement infastructure without considering demographics and sustainable capacities of an area.
-We use several strategies to ensure that our community projects promote sustainable developement.
+Poaching, deforestation and land degradation are the main challenges facing flora and fauna in the area.
+We believe that wildlife and pastoral peoples can live peacefully together without borders, as they have done for centuries.
+The majority of wildlife in the world is living behind fences - it is our priority to ensure that this does not happen in our area.
+Experience has taught us that the most effective way to conserve is by dealing directly with communities.
+Their future relies on conserving this area, and we incentivise the conservation in the form of education, health, water, security and veterinary projects implemented by the trust.
+These projects are mostly a direct result of ecotourism giving the wildlife a high value in the eyes of the communities!
+However, you cannot implement infrastructure without considering the demographics and sustainable capacities of an area.
+We use several strategies to ensure that our community projects promote sustainable development.

 General health of Milgis ecosystem